ClaudiaInSweden/visit-jarbo/README.md

 ## Device Testing
 Functionality, links, layout and responsiveness was tested on the following devices without any issues:
-- Dell Laptop 14"
+- Dell Laptop 14" / 1920px x 1080px
-- HP Laptop 17"
+- HP Laptop 17" / 1920px x 1080px
-- Dell Screen 24"
+- Dell Screen 24" / 1920px x 1080px
-- Samsung Galaxy 22S Ultra
+- Samsung Galaxy 22S Ultra / 3088px x 1440px
-- iPhone 8
+- iPhone 8 / 1334px × 750px

-#### Findings under testing
+### Findings under testing

-- While input-text:hover border colour looked correct on Google Chrome and Edge I noticed a blue border on Mozilla.
-I realized that some default border style needs to be the reason and found the solution on the [Mozilla MDN Website](https://developer.mozilla.org/en-US/).
+- As users might want to receive information about more than one topic I originally used checkboxes for the Contact us page.
+However, after som trials and Google research I found out that this requires Javascript which was not part of course so far.

 ## Deployment